albar965/littlenavmap-manual/src/en/MENUS.rst

 Uses Jet airways to create a flight plan.

-Calculated flight plans along airways will obey all airway restrictions like minimum and maximum altitude.
-The program will also adhere to one-way restrictions for X-Plane and Navigraph based navdata.
+Calculated flight plans along airways will obey all airway restrictions like minimum and maximum altitude. *Little Navmap* will also adhere to one-way restrictions for X-Plane and Navigraph based navdata.

 Cruise altitude is corrected to the next sensible value (1000 ft for IFR